1c-syntax/bsl-language-server/docs/en/diagnostics/DeprecatedFind.md

-# Using of the deprecated method "Find"
+# Using of the deprecated method "Find" (DeprecatedFind)

 | Type | Scope | Severity | Activated<br/>by default | Minutes<br/>to fix | Tags |
 | :-: | :-: | :-: | :-: | :-: | :-: |